Control your presentation

 The presentation is 99% only your content, styled and layouted according to the theme you chose.
 The only additional UI elements are:

-• The navigation arrows at the bottom right.
+• The navigation arrows - either on the left and right edges of the screen or at the bottom right.
 They behave like the arrow keys on your keyboard.
 Use them to move through the slides.

 • The menu button on the top left.
 It contains additional functions like slide overview, print/export etc.

-• To switch to the next slide, just press the space bar.
-This is the default mode of presenting.
+• To switch to the next slide, just press the space bar or Arrow Down or Arrow Right.

 Zoom in on images and tables